Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate: Rotational Flamelet Model

-By appropriate coordinate transformation, a similar solution is found for each flamelet model, reducing it to system of ordinary differential equations (ODEs). \cite{Sirignano2022a} considers a rotational flamelet with uniform vorticity over the small flamelet domain; t2022che three-dimensional counterflow has one compressive-normal-strain direction aligned with scalar gradients and two extensional-normal-strain directions. \cite{Sirignano2022b} considers a stretched vortex tube with inward swirl created by two compressive-strain directions and the extensional direction aligned with the vorticity vector.
-Here, we have an analog to the classical Burgers stretched vortex \citep{Burgers1948, Rott}.
+The Rotational Flamelet Model (RFM) is a subgrid, Kolmogorov-scale flamelet model originally created by Sirignano \cite{Sirignano2022a}.
+It uses a 3D, non-Newtonian reference frame rotating at half of the vorticity magnitude such that shear strain is removed from the inflows; i.e., three principal strain rates exist.
+The major tensile strain rate is $S_{1}^*=S_1S^*$, the major compressive strain rate is $S^*$, and the intermediate strain rate, which may be tensile or compressive, is $S_{2}^* = S_2S^*$.
+Scalar gradients are aligned with the major compressive strain rate direction.
+Vorticity and the stretching of vorticity align with the major extensional direction.
+Through the coordinate transformation, a similar solution is found for the governing equations, reducing it to a system of ordinary differential equations (ODEs).
+The vorticity is uniform across the small flamelet domain.
+This is justified because vorticity maximizes towards the center of the eddy creating a zero gradient of vorticity locally.
+Sirignano considered both a situation where the intermediate strain rate was tensile \cite{Sirignano2022a} where a stretched vortex sheet or layer is created, and a stretched vortex tube situation with inward swirl created by two compressive-strain directions and the extensional direction aligned with the vorticity vector \cite{Sirignano2022b}.
+This tube presented an analog to the classical Burgers stretched vortex \citep{Burgers1948, Rott}.
 In both models, vorticity is shown to create a centrifugal force on the sub-grid counterflow that modifies the molecular transport rates and burning rate.
 This has consequence on the flow rate through the flame zone and the burning rate.
 It thereby modifies flammability limits.
-Another model has been introduced \cite{Sirignano2022c} where shear strain is explicitly represented in the $x, y$ plane creating a vortex layer with counterflow in the $y, z$ plane producing vortex stretching.
-This model is an analog to the Burgers vortex-layer model \citep{Burgers1951, Batchelor, RobinsonSaffman}.
-In the rotational flamelet and the stretched-vortex-tube three-dimensional models, the imposed vorticity had consequence on the scalar fields and the burning rate through the centrifugal acceleration.
-However, here, the vortex-layer model is asymptotically two-dimensional with no centrifugal effect, and a resulting one-way coupling between the scalar field and the vorticity; vorticity does not affect scalar profiles while the scalars can have some affect on vorticity.
+These initial demonstrations of the RFM were done with Fickian diffusion, unity Lewis numbers, and one-step chemical kinetics.